qlever-dev/qlever-docs/docs/geosparql.md

 # GeoSPARQL Support in QLever

-This page describe which features from the [OGC GeoSPARQL standard](https://docs.ogc.org/is/22-047r1/22-047r1.html) are supported in QLever, and how to use them.
-It also described some custom extensions, like nearest neighbor search.
+This page describes which features from the [OGC GeoSPARQL standard](https://docs.ogc.org/is/22-047r1/22-047r1.html) are supported in QLever, and how to use them.
+It also describes some custom extensions, like nearest neighbor search.

 ## Geometry Preprocessing

 QLever can preprocess geometries to accelerate various queries.
 This can be requested via the option `VOCABULARY_TYPE = on-disk-compressed-geo-split` in the `[index]` section of your `Qleverfile` for use with `qlever index` or the `--vocabulary-type on-disk-compressed-geo-split` argument of `IndexBuilderMain`.

-If this option is used, QLever will currently precompute centroid, bounding boxes and geometry types of all WKT literals in the input dataset.
+If this option is used, QLever will currently precompute centroid, bounding box, geometry type, number of child geometries, length and area for all WKT literals in the input dataset.
 These can be used for the respective [GeoSPARQL functions](#geosparql-functions), but also for further optimizations (for example, automatic prefiltering of geometries for more efficient [geometric relation filters](#geosparql-geometric-relations)).
 More optimizations will be added over time.

 *Note:* If you use this option, please expect that you have to rebuild your index multiple times in the coming weeks and months while QLever is being updated to support more GeoSPARQL features efficiently.
 The server will report an error during startup if an index rebuild is necessary.

 ## GeoSPARQL Functions

+`geof:distance(?geom_1, ?geom_2, ?unit)`<a id="geof-distance"></a>:
-`geof:distance(?geom_1, ?geom_2 ?unit)`: Returns the geodesic distance between two geometries on the WGS84 ellipsoid.
+Returns the geodesic distance between two geometries on the WGS84 ellipsoid.
 The first two arguments must be literals with datatype `geo:wktLiteral`, representing geometries in WKT format.
-The optional third argument specifies the unit, and must be one of `unit:M` (meters), `unit:KiloM` (kilometers), `unit:MI` (land miles), where `unit:` is the prefix for `http://qudt.org/vocab/unit/`.
+The (optional) third argument specifies the unit, and must be one of `unit:M` (meters), `unit:KiloM` (kilometers), `unit:MI` (land miles), where `unit:` is the prefix for `http://qudt.org/vocab/unit/`.
 Alternatively, the unit IRI can be given as an `xsd:anyURI` literal.
-If no unit is given, the distance is returned in meters.
-The distance is returned as a literal with datatype `xsd:distance`.
-RESTRICTION: Currently, only `POINT` geometries are supported;
+If no unit is given, the distance is returned in kilometers.
+The distance is returned as a literal with datatype `xsd:decimal`. *RESTRICTION*: Currently, only `POINT` geometries are supported;
-this will be extended to other geometry types in the near future.
-NOTE: For a fast distance-based search, please also see [GeoSPARQL Maximum Distance Search](#geosparql-maximum-distance-search) below.
+this will be extended to other geometry types in the near future. *NOTE*: For a fast distance-based search, please also see [GeoSPARQL Maximum Distance Search](#geosparql-maximum-distance-search) below.

+`geof:metricDistance(?geom_1, ?geom_2)`<a id="geof-metricdistance"></a>:
-`geof:metricDistance(?geom_1, ?geom_2`): Like `geof:distance`, but always
-returns the distance in meters as `xsd:distance`.
+Like `geof:distance`, but always returns the distance in meters as `xsd:decimal`.
 Example query (the correct distance between the two points is approximately 446.363 meters):

 ```sparql
 PREFIX geo: <http://www.opengis.net/ont/geosparql#>
 PREFIX geof: <http://www.opengis.net/def/function/geosparql/>